 1. Appoint a director

 Limited Companies should have at least one director in charge of managing and overseeing business operations.
 Directors also make decisions on behalf of their shareholders.

 Although there’s no maximum number of directors, it’s recommended not to have more than five.
 It’s common in smaller companies that shareholders themselves act as directors.

-There’s another requirement that you should be aware of – at least one of the directors needs to be an EEA country resident.
+You should be aware of another requirement – at least one of the directors needs to be an EEA country resident.
 Otherwise, you’ll have to purchase a non-EEA resident bond.